 Awareness building and stakeholder communications

-CMP is actively engaged in public engagement, knowledge mobilization and information sharing to support the mentoring sector.
+MENTOR Canada is actively engaged in public engagement, knowledge mobilization and information sharing to support the mentoring sector.
 We are also committed to raising public awareness about the positive impact of youth mentoring.
 Through awareness building campaigns, online engagement, and events, our communications team is leading our stakeholder and public engagement work.

 Upcoming campaigns and events include: